-As we are connecting to another DrayTek device we are not going to change the default time-outs but if you do, they must be mirrored at the other end to enable the VPN.
-We will change the security settings though as we wish to ensure AES256-sha1 encryption and authentication.
+As we are connecting to another DrayTek device we are not going to change the default timeouts but if you do, they must be mirrored at each endpoint.
+We will change the security settings though, to ensure AES256-sha1 encryption and authentication.

 We are ticking the PFS Perfect Forward Secrecy box also: